 When he can, Joe writes about the other things.

 Staying true to his roots in Michigan racing, Joe finds the most influence in the small-time circuit and its unique way of life.
 While most flock to the sport's biggest events, Joe finds his favorite stories going in the opposite direction and sharing the out-of-the-way places he finds - places that are worth preserving in a time when the cries are louder than ever for horse racing to get smaller.
 This sport is for everyone, and ought to be written about as such.

 When writing features, Joe tries to take his cue from music as much as the written word, attempting to invoke a certain universal emotion or memory from readers in a handful of carefully arranged words.
 He might not get there every time, but he'd like his work to conjure the same feeling from within as a decent John Mellencamp song.

-As such, Joe draws much influence from the guys who could tell a story and convey complex emotions within the course of a four-minute song - artists like Chris LeDoux, Steve Earle, Bruce Springsteen, John Anderson, Leeroy Stagger, and the aforementioned Mellencamp.
+As such, Joe draws much influence from the guys who could tell a story and convey complex emotions within the course of a four-minute song - artists like Chris LeDoux, Steve Earle, Bruce Springsteen, John Anderson, Leeroy Stagger, John K. Samson and the aforementioned Mellencamp.

 On the printed page, Joe looks up to Chuck Klosterman, Jay Cronley, T.D.
 Thornton, Bill Simmons, and Rick Reilly.
 His favorite book on horse racing that isn't about Seabiscuit is "Not By A Long Shot" by T.D.
 Thornton, and he enjoyed Jay Cronley’s columns in the horse racing section of ESPN’s website..

 What readers are saying about Joe Nevills...